Polycarbohydrate/awesome-tor/README.md

 - [Scaling Tor hidden services](https://www.benthamsgaze.org/2015/11/17/scaling-tor-hidden-services/) - How to scale hidden services.
 - [ScrambleSuit: A Polymorph Network Protocol to Circumvent Censorship](http://arxiv.org/pdf/1305.3199) - How ScrambleSuit worked.
 - [Snowden Revelations](https://www.theguardian.com/world/interactive/2013/nov/01/snowden-nsa-files-surveillance-revelations-decoded) - The Snowden Revelations explained.
-- [State of the Onion - 2023](https://blog.torproject.org/event/state-of-the-onion-2023/) - Tor Project's annual virtual event where we share updates from teams and community, highlighting their work and the impact it has made across the globe during the year.
+- [State of the Onion - 2023](https://blog.torproject.org/event/state-of-the-onion-2023/) - Tor Project's annual virtual event where we share updates from teams and the community, highlighting their work and the impact it has made across the globe during the year.
 - [StegoTorus: A Camouflage Proxy for the Tor Anonymity System](https://www.freehaven.net/anonbib/cache/ccs2012-stegotorus.pdf) - A paper on how StegoTorus works.
-- [Techinal and Legal overview of Tor](https://ccdcoe.org/uploads/2018/10/TOR_Anonymity_Network.pdf) - Overview of Tor presented from the technical perspective and also several legal issues related to its use are analysed.
+- [Technical and Legal Overview of Tor](https://ccdcoe.org/uploads/2018/10/TOR_Anonymity_Network.pdf) - Overview of Tor is presented from the technical perspective and also several legal issues related to its use are analyzed.
 - [Tor after the Snowden revelations](https://blog.torproject.org/tor-in-2023/) - About the Snowden revelations and what Tor will do in 2024.
-- [Tor Browser Afforded CDA Immunity for Dark Web Transactions](https://www.govinfo.gov/content/pkg/USCOURTS-utd-2_18-cv-00712/pdf/USCOURTS-utd-2_18-cv-00712-0.pdf) - Court document about the death of a minor through purchasing of narcotics on Tor.
+- [Tor Browser Afforded CDA Immunity for Dark Web Transactions](https://www.govinfo.gov/content/pkg/USCOURTS-utd-2_18-cv-00712/pdf/USCOURTS-utd-2_18-cv-00712-0.pdf) - Court document about the death of a minor through purchasing narcotics on Tor.
 - [Tor Hidden Services and Deanonyminization](https://www.youtube.com/watch?v=HQXRURfrf8w) - Talk about how Tor and its services can be exploited to expose a user's information as well as how to prevent attacks.
 - [Tor Overview](https://www.privacyguides.org/en/advanced/tor-overview/) - Overview of Tor by Privacyguides.
 - [Understanding The Onion Router in 2024](https://www.privacyjournal.net/privacy/tor-network/) - Explains what Tor is; update for 2024.
-- [What is Tor?](https://www.amnesty.org/en/latest/campaigns/2024/02/what-is-tor-and-how-does-it-advance-human-rights/) - Gives a very good explaination for Tor, Onion Services, and how it promotes human rights.
+- [What is Tor?](https://www.amnesty.org/en/latest/campaigns/2024/02/what-is-tor-and-how-does-it-advance-human-rights/) - Gives a very good explanation for Tor, Onion Services, and how it promotes human rights.
 ## Whistleblowing
 - [GlobaLeaks](https://www.globaleaks.org/) - GlobaLeaks is free, open-source software enabling anyone to easily set up and maintain a secure whistleblowing platform.
-- [SecureDrop](https://github.com/freedomofpress/securedrop) - SecureDrop is an open source whistleblower submission system that media organizations and NGOs can install to securely accept documents from anonymous sources.
+- [SecureDrop](https://github.com/freedomofpress/securedrop) - SecureDrop is an open-source whistleblower submission system that media organizations and NGOs can install to securely accept documents from anonymous sources.
-- [WikiLeaks](https://wikileaks.org/) - WikiLeaks specializes in the analysis and publication of large datasets of censored or otherwise restricted official materials involving war, spying and corruption.
+- [WikiLeaks](https://wikileaks.org/) - WikiLeaks specializes in the analysis and publication of large datasets of censored or otherwise restricted official materials involving war, spying, and corruption.